curl/everything-curl/libcurl/proxies.md

 if a proxy is requested to get used.

 You can specify the proxy by setting a variable named `[scheme]_proxy` to hold the proxy host name (the same way you would specify the host with `-x`).
-So if you want to tell curl to use a proxy when accessing an HTTP server, you set the `http_proxy` environment variable.
+If you want to tell curl to use a proxy when accessing an HTTP server, you set the `http_proxy` environment variable.
 Like this: